On listening

 Listening to what is said, and leaving space for what is unsaid.

-Political, economic, and cultural upheaval has meant the last 12 months have been particularly difficult for many of us.
-It has left many people struggling; the statistics showing the impact on our collective mental health are quite devastating.
+Political, economic, and cultural upheaval has meant the last 12 months have been particularly difficult.
+It’s left many people struggling; the statistics showing the impact on our collective mental health are quite devastating.

 At times like these, remember the power of being present and truly listening.
 Of holding firm with someone, even when the way ahead feels unknowable.